drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 - Difference between view and materialized view:
 	- Materialized view takes more time while creating but not querying, views are quicker to create but longer to query.
 	- Views store the SQL DDL to fetch the data, whereas, materialized views store the actual data in them.
+	- Normal views are queried, then the underlying SQL is queried to the user.
+That's the reason behind the wait time.
+More complex the underlying query, higher the time it takes to output the result set.
+	- Normal views are recommended when creating a 1-to-1 copy of a table or while selecting just the active records from a SCD table.
+	- Materialized views are recommended when creating views is complex and reusable logics.
+Materialized views run the query as soon as the view gets created and stores the data in them and not just the SQL behind the data.
+This is why it's take some time when created for first time but quicker when quering.